p-zhuo-wei/fyp-MLAI/README.md

-# fyp-MLAI
+# FYP
-Final Year FYP Project - ALIGNN for pugh ratio predictions
+This repository contains scripts and documentations for NUS students to continue the research on using ALIGNN to predict materials properties.